iVantage/grunt-svn-tag/README.md

 ### Overview
 This taks is not super flexible at the moment.
-It will always tag your current working copy with the version listed in your project's `package.json` file using the commit message:
+It will always tag your current working copy path with the version listed in your project's `package.json` file using the commit message:

 ```
 admin: Tag for release (_version_)
 ```

+The task must be run from your project's root folder and it must either be the svn trunk or brunch (e.g. you cannot tag a tag or anything like that).

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).